 - Any form of electronic signature that does not meet the standards set out for an advanced or qualified electronic signature.

-- Scan of wet-ink signatures, pasting a JPG or PDF signature into a document, using a touchscreen to write a name/signature electronically.
+- Scan wet-ink signatures, paste a JPG or PDF signature into a document, using a touchscreen to write a name/signature electronically.

 2. Advanced (AES)